Retargeting

 What are some dynamic retargeting best practices?

-2. Show only the most relevant products.
-It’s important for you to go beyond showing shoppers the last product that they viewed on site, or even the top converting products.
-In order to inspire them to engage with your brand, you need a proven product recommendation technology that’s able to predict which products they would be most interested in buying – even if they haven’t viewed them on your site.
+- Show only the most relevant products.
+Important for you to go beyond showing shoppers the last product that they viewed on site, or even the top converting products.
+To inspire them to engage with your brand, you need a proven product recommendation technology that’s able to predict which products they would be most interested in buying – even if they haven’t viewed them on your site.